QUESTIONS AND ANSWERS

 It depends.
 In person visitation will be examined on a case-by-case basis.
 Factors we will consider are travel distance, availability of the appropriate Tourism Saskatchewan staff to address the needs of the operator and the current government recommendations that are in place at the time of request.

-Will the Tourism Product Diversification and New Market Development Program and the Destination Experience Development Program still be open for application intake in mid-April?
+When is the next Tourism Product Diversification and New Market Development Program and the Destination Experience Development Program intakes?

-These programs encourage industry investment in quality, diverse tourism experiences, and align with recommendations in the ten-year Destination Development Strategy for Saskatchewan.
-They were originally scheduled to begin accepting applications in April.
+The programs encourage industry investment in quality, diverse tourism experiences, and align with recommendations in the ten-year Destination Development Strategy for Saskatchewan.

 For additional information about the programs, visit industry.tourismsaskatchewan.com/apply-for-funding.
 If you have questions, email Denise Stroeder at email@example.com.

 If I apply and receive funding from one of the programs, will I still have to complete the entire project within a defined timeframe?